lTheon/iTheon-New-Tasks-Addon/README.md

 - Big Game - a pack of pseudogiants has taken refuge in a train tunnel in Jupiter.
 Trapper asks you to eliminate the threat.

 Olivius:
-- Shakedown - retrieve an artifact from a group of scientists that tresspassed on Bandit's territory
+- Shakedown - retrieve an artifact from a group of scientists that tresspassed on Bandit's territory.

+Cashier:
+- Blood-stained Coin - Cashier was robbed of a rare artifact right before making a deal with a stalker.
+You need to retrieve it.

+Hawaiian:
+- The Keepsake - a stalker has lost his actual brother during their last northern contract before leaving the Zone for good.
+He wants the contract target back as a memento

 **From random NPCs:**